-Personally I have experienced the disappointment of an employee who demonstrates amazing leadership potential only to realise once they are promoted, their personal life has a level of instability that makes it impossible for them to handle leadership responsibility.
+I have experienced the disappointment of an employee who demonstrates excellent leadership potential only to realise once they are promoted, their personal life has a level of instability that makes it impossible for them to handle leadership responsibility.
 Whilst everyone has personal life challenges from time to time, a sign of a true leader is that they can leave these distractions at the door when they walk into work.

 Leadership means accountability, even when you don't want it.
 An employee who takes responsibility for performance without exception and doesn't pass the buck or make excuses is a great sign of future potential.

 So that's a wrap.
-Six key qualities to look for amongst your employees when deciding who has leadership potential.
-Some come with time and others are…well…born qualities.
+Six essential qualities to look for amongst your employees when deciding who has leadership potential.
+Some come with time, and others are…well…born qualities.
 If you find employees who have at least 4 of these qualities make sure you invest the time to coach them in what it takes to become a leader and look to give them extra responsibilities to give them an opportunity to shine.

 CEO/Founder @ RosterElf

 RosterElf is built with you in mind.
 Our online staff scheduling tool handles all your employee scheduling needs.